 What to Do if You Do Need a Dental Crown on Your Front Teeth?

-Ceramic crowns also require less removal of tooth cap structure compared to traditional porcelain-fused to metal (PFM) crowns.
-And while there is nothing wrong with a PFM crown, we try to avoid them on front teeth because, over time, the metal edge may start to show at the gum line.
+Ceramic crowns also require less removal of tooth structure compared to traditional porcelain-fused to metal (PFM) crowns.
+And while there is nothing wrong with a PFM crown, we try to avoid them on front teeth because, over time, the metal edge may start to show at the gumline.

-What Is the Cost of Dental Crowns For Front Teeth?
+What Is the Cost of a Front Tooth Crown?

 As with many of our personalized dental treatments, costs will vary depending on your needs.
 Generally, crowns may range in cost anywhere from $800 to $1700 depending on materials selected and quantity.